gem-shards/candilano/README.md

 A multi-server deployment tool, inspired by Capistrano, the awesome deployment tool for Ruby.
 Although it a bit similar, it's not exactly the same.

+This library is tailored to web applications and can be used to deploy your applications to one or multiple servers in a consistent way and easily configureable way.
+It supports all web frameworks available for Crystal.
+The configuration is YAML based and is inspired by Ansible.

 ## :electric_plug: Installation

 1. Add the dependency to your `shard.yml`: